NinarY/Performance-App/README.md

     ```shell
     python PerformanceApp.py

+**Text** OR BY RUNNING THE 'performanceapp.exe' FILE THAT IS LOCATED WITHIN THE 'dist' FOLDER

 2. Enter the unit code and result in the corresponding input fields.

 3. Click the Submit button to add the data to the table and update the chart.